 - The Pseudonymous Lovecraft

 - Copyright Problems of the Lovecraft Literary Estate

 Full permission to post this electronic document has been generously provided by Sam Gafford of Hobgoblin Press.
 Please note that due to the recent acquisition of this article, my own work has not yet been updated to reflect any specific findings or questions raised by Mr. Wetzel.

 I would like to thank Randall A. Everts for his generous donation of documents that describe others' past attempts to answer this question and for providing guidance about useful places to look for more information.
+Anthony Zebrowski generously provided the scans of the Derleth-Wandrei letter and granted permission to post those scans on this site.
 John Mark Ockerbloom's and Philip Harper's scans of copyright catalogs saved me many trips to the federal repository libraries.